 Our Work

-In Chatham, we’ve found that kids and young people in our community need more help with their mental health.
+In Chatham, we’ve found that children and young people in our community need more help with their mental health.

-Our data shows they aren’t doing as well as kids in other parts of England.
+Our data shows they aren’t doing as well as children in other parts of England.
 Local deprivation is resulting in poorer health outcomes and poor mental health compared to the national average.
-So when we saw that more kids aged 5 to 16 were also having mental health problems, we knew we needed to do something.
+So when we saw that more children aged 5 to 16 were also having mental health problems, we knew we needed to do something.

 Our neighbours and friends at Christ Church Luton are doing great things for local people struggling with social isolation and loneliness.